microchip-pic-avr-examples/pic18f47q10-hlvd-monitoring-voltage/README.md

 ###         EUSART2 Configuration
 In this demo, EUSART2 is used to transmit data on the terminal window upon detection of the low/high supply voltage using the HLVD module.
 Configurations to be done for EUSART2 peripheral:
-* Make sure that EUSART2 is enabled from "Serial Port Enable" EUSART settings
-* Enable Transmit
+* Enable Redirect STDIO to USART by setting "Redirect STDIO to USART" slider button to ON state.
+* Set baud rate as 9600.
 * Disable Receive by setting "Receive Enable" slider button to OFF state.
-* Enable Redirect STDIO to USART by setting "Redirect STDIO to USART" slider button to ON state.
+* Enable Transmit.
+* Make sure that EUSART2 is enabled from EUSART settings "Serial Port Enable".

 ![EUSART_2_Configuration ](images/eusart2.png)